rtretter/smart-paste/readme.md

 2. Press "Command + Space" - search for "automator"
 3. Choose Application
 4. Search for "shell script" and select "Run Shell Script"
-5. As command enter `/usr/local/bin/smart-paste`
+5. As command enter `nohup /usr/local/bin/smart-paste > /dev/null 2>&1 &` - this will run and then disown the smart-paste app so the automator does not get stuck.
 6. Press "Command + S" to save the app under the name `smart-paste`

 After creating the Application you now have to add it to the Login items: